How to Use the Geant4 Toolkit Libraries¶

 dataset, with space separated columns for the dataset name, environment

 variable name and path.
-As with Geant4Config.cmake
+As with Geant4Config.cmake, this information

 is provided to help you configure your application environment to locate